jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

     )
 {% endhighlight %}

 This function builds the output for Alexa a bit at a time.
 The first bit picks a sound effect for the cracker.
-It uses SSML, which lets us control how Alexa speaks the text a bit more.
+It uses [SSML](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions), which lets us control how Alexa speaks the text a bit more.
 The sound of the cracker is marked up as in interjection.

 Next we add a short pause, which Alexa locates the bits of cracker and prize which fell on the floor.

 We pick a winner at random, and then tell the user they won or that we did, and the prize.
 The hat count is incremented using the code we wrote earlier, and we add output telling the user the new number of hats.

-Finally we need to wrap the whole output in [`<ssml>` tags](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html), and then we return it to Alexa.
+Finally we need to wrap the whole output in `<ssml>` tags, and then we return it to Alexa.

 ## Uploading to Lambda

 Now we need to upload our code to Lambda so that it can executed by Alexa.

-* Sign in to the AWS Console and head over to Lambda.
+* Sign in to the AWS Console and head over to [Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions).
 * Click the **Create Function** button, then **Author from scratch**.
 * Name the function something like `alexa-cracker`.
 * Select **Python 3.6** for the runtime.
 For the Role, select **Create a custom role**, which will open a new window.
 In this window, select **Create a new IAM Role**, and enter a name like `alexa_cracker_role`.

 {% image half alexa-cracker/iam-role.png %}

 * Click **Allow**, which should return you to the Lambda setup with the new role name filled in.
+If it's not filled in, select it from the **Existing role** dropdown.
 * Click **Create Function**, and you should end up at the function Configuration page, which shows among other things the function code.
 We can't just paste in the Python here, as we're using the ask-alexa-pybot library.
 Instead, we'll need to upload a Zip file of the code and library.
 * In your terminal, in the `alexa-cracker` directory, create a zip file: